 CCD Celebrates Diversity

-At CCD, we believe that by working together we become stronger; through teamwork, we can achieve our common vision and goals.
-We work to maintain an environment where all feel respected and supported.
-CCD is proud to celebrate the unique differences within our community.
+Diversity challenges stereotyped preconceptions; it encourages critical thinking, and it helps students learn to communicate effectively with people of varied backgrounds.
 CCD has a long-standing history of being one of the most diverse colleges in Colorado.
 In 2001, CCD was designated as a Hispanic-Serving Institution by the U.S. Department of Education.
 Currently, more than 30 percent of our student population is Latinx, more than 50 percent self-identify as underrepresented, and our international students represent more than 40 nations.
-Additionally, more than 60 percent are the first person in their family to attend college.
+Additionally, more than 60 percent are first-generation students.
 View our student population and statistics here*.

 A Hispanic-Serving Institution (HSI) is a term used for a federal program designed to support a college or university in the United States that is eligible and has an enrollment of undergraduate full-time equivalent students that is at least 25 percent Hispanic at the end of the award year immediately preceding the date of application.